stacks-network/docs/src/pages/authentication/connect.md

 #### Sign In

-To send the user straight to sign in, skipping the built-in modal that introduces Blockstack, call `doOpenAuth(true)`.
+To send the user straight to sign in, skipping the built-in modal that introduces Stacks, call `doOpenAuth(true)`.

 ## Handling redirect fallbacks